trillek-team/tec/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Make your changes.
+4. Run tests locally to ensure everything works.
+5. Update documentation if necessary.
+6. Write effective commit messages.
-4. Submit a pull request (PR).
+7. Submit a pull request (PR).
-5. Rebase your branch to master and merge.
+8. Rebase your branch to master and merge.

 For more details, see the [Contribution Flow Guide](https://github.com/trillek-team/tec/wiki/Contribution-Flow-Guide).